-If you are a citizen of another European Union nation, it should be easy to move to Spain and work there (if you choose to).
+If you are a citizen of another European Union nation, it is easy to move to Spain.
 For residents of non-EU countries, you’ll need a visa.

 For a resident visa, the application process is tedious and bureaucratic, but doable.
 As long as you can prove that you have sufficient financial resources, no criminal record, and you purchase private health insurance coverage, you should be able to get your visa.